Kay David went through second grade without speaking a word. Since then, she hasn’t shut up.

 The problem resolved itself, as many do, and by third grade, she was talking away.
 And reading.
 And reading.

-By high school she was also writing and writing.
-Editor of the school newspaper for three years, she also wrote a column for the local paper and served on the yearbook.
-Attending the University of Houston at Clear Lake, Kay obtained two bachelor’s degrees, the first in literature and a second in computer engineering.
-Her advanced degree is in behavioral science.
+By high school she was also writing.
+Editor of the school newspaper for three years, she also wrote a column for the local paper.
+Attending the University of Houston at Clear Lake, Kay obtained two bachelor’s degrees, the first literature and a second in computer engineering.
+Her master’s degree is in behavioral science.

-Since that time, Kay has enjoyed an assortment of careers including some time at NASA and a stint at home building.
-She is also a designer of jewelry and is certified in the diamond field by the Gemological Institute of America.
+Since that time, Kay has enjoyed an assortment of careers including time at NASA, a stint at home building, and working as a designer of fine jewelry.

-Writing full time, she has sold over thirty-five romantic suspense novels for a variety of publishers, including Harlequin Superromance.
-Her first Entangled Ignite novel was released in April, 2013 and reached the top ten of Amazon’s series romances.
+Writing full time, she has sold over forty romantic suspense novels to a variety of publishers, including Harlequin Superromance.
+Her first Entangled Ignite novel was released April, 2013 and reached the top ten of Amazon’s series romances.

 She currently splits her time between Texas and the Florida panhandle with her husband and her two Bengal cats, Gus and Lily Belle.
-She loves to read, sometimes bakes and collects shoes.
+She loves to read.